Regularity improvement for the minimizers of the two-dimensional Griffith energy: Carleson measure estimates on omega p

-for all $(x,2r) \in \Delta(r_0)$. \end{proposition}
+for all $(x,2r) \in \Delta$. \end{proposition}

 \begin{proof} The proof was originally performed by David and Semmes in the scalar context of Mumford-Shah minimizers (see \cite[Section 23]{d}).
-It relies on the local Ahlfors-regulary, that is, there exists $C_0 \geq 1$, $r_0 > 0$ (depending on $\bf A$) such that for all $(x,r) \in \Delta(r_0)$,
+It relies on the local Ahlfors-regulary of Griffith minimizers, that is, there exists $C_0 \geq 1$ (depending on $\bf A$) such that for all $(x,r) \in \Delta$,

 and